PrizeBots/BubbyberryFortress/README.md

-npm run start:all in the src folder starts the client and master server

-Welcome to Bubby Berry Fortress! lofi chill vibes to you, bubby bros!
+Welcome to Bubby Berry Fortress!

 Bubbies are soft body creatures that depend on the players for survival and leadership.